Climate change in China

 Climate change is having major effects on the Chinese economy, society and the environment.
 The People's Republic of China is the world's largest emitter of carbon dioxide, through an energy infrastructure heavily focused on coal.
-China's per capita emissions are greater than the world and European Union averages but less than Australia, Canada, and the U.S. China recorded its hottest year on record in 2024, with an average temperature of 10.92 C. On the basis of cumulative emissions measured from 1751 through to 2017, China is responsible for 13% of global and about half of the United States' cumulative emissions.
+China's per capita emissions are greater than the world and European Union averages but less than Australia, Canada, and the U.S. China recorded its hottest year on record in 2025, with an annual average temperature of 11.0 C. On the basis of cumulative emissions measured from 1751 through to 2017, China is responsible for 13% of global and about half of the United States' cumulative emissions.
 According to the Carbon Majors Database, Chinese state coal production alone accounts for 14% of historical global emissions.

 A burgeoning construction industry and industrial manufacturing contribute heavily to carbon emissions.
 It has also been noted that higher-income countries have outsourced emissions-intensive industries to China.

 China is suffering from the negative effects of global warming in agriculture, forestry and water resources, and is expected to continue to see increased impacts.
 China's government is taking some measures to increase renewable energy, and other decarbonization efforts, vowing to hit peak emissions before 2030 and be carbon neutral by 2060 by adopting "more vigorous policies and measures."
 In 2022, China's GHG emissions were expected to peak in 2025 and return to 2022 levels by 2030.
 However, such a pathway will still lead to a 3 degrees Celsius temperature rise.